school-brainhack/school-brainhack.github.io/content/fr/schedule/index.md

  * What objectives do you want to achieve with the project? e.g. find differences in connectivity between two groups, replicate a multimodal brain parcellation, etc.
  * What will be the outcome(s) of your project? a short proceedings paper, a new public dataset, a new feature in a toolbox, etc.

  Each project will go through one round of written submission and feedback, and revised by the end of week 2.
 This project description will count for 10% of the final note."""

 [[week]]
   week = "**Semaine 3**"
-  name = "Project implementation at Concordia University" img = "locations/concordia.jpg" imgalttext = "Concordia building" imgside = "right" buttonurl = ""
+  name = "Project implementation à l'Université Concordia" img = "locations/concordia.jpg" imgalttext = "Concordia building" imgside = "right" buttonurl = ""
   buttondescr = ""